dalelotts/angular-bootstrap-datetimepicker/README.md

 The goal is to make this directive more functional and easier to use.
 Unfortunately, some of the changes will break existing implementations.

-I will attempt to gather information from developers using this directive by posting questions in the issues for this project.
+I will attempt to gather information regarding breaking changes by posting questions in the issues for this project.
 (Have a better way?
 Send me an email!)

 Open Questions: